-Tesla stock (NASDAQ: TSLA) has continued its stellar run this year as the tech innovator continues to dominate the growing EV industry.
-Tesla’s stock price has risen 361% over the past year.
-Making it Tesla’s best performing trading period since its initial listing on Wallstreet.
-With such positive stock growth over the past year, investors are now questioning what to expect for the next 12 months.
+Tesla stock (NASDAQ: TSLA) has continued its stellar run over the past year as the tech innovator continues to dominate the growing EV industry.
+Tesla’s stock price has risen 255% over the past 12 months, the stocks best performing trading period since its initial listing on Wallstreet.
+However, the company is trading 21% lower this month with investors now questioning if now is the time to capitalise on the downtrend.
 This article will breakdown everything investors need to know about the 2021/22 forecasts for the EV Goliath, Tesla.

 Table of contents

 - What are analysts forecasting for Tesla stock moving into 2021/22?

 - Ark Invest sets $3,000 price target for Tesla stock by 2025

 - Looking deeper into Tesla’s financial performance and forecasts

 What are analysts forecasting for Tesla stock moving into 2021/22?

 Firstly, the price targets from analysts at larger institutions can provide investors deeper insight into the current “smart money” consensus.
 According to CNN data, across the board of 32 analysts the median 12 month price target is $768.00.
 The price targets range significantly, with higher end targets suggesting targets as high as $1,471 and lows at $67 a share.
 With such a large differential between price targets, analysing recent targets from institutions will shed more light on Tesla’s 12 month outlook.
 The following key price targets from large institutions are listed below: